 Additional associated findings may include abdominal pain, severe muscle aches (myalgia) and arthralgia, lymphadenopathy, inflammation of the brain and its protective membranes (meningoencephalitis), seizures, and/or other abnormalities.
 In addition, some affected individuals may develop chest pain due to insufficient oxygen supply to heart muscle (angina), thrombocytopenia, labored breathing (dyspnea), impaired digestive and liver function, and/or other abnormalities.
 Such findings are thought to result from severe hemolytic anemia and the abnormal formation of blood clots within small blood vessels (microvascular thrombosis), leading to an insufficient supply of oxygen to tissues (ischemia), impaired functioning of organs, and potentially life-threatening complications.

-In addition, in some cases, the acute stage of Carrion’s disease may be complicated by and increased in severity due to the presence of other infections, such as salmonellosis or malaria (i.e., intercurrent infections).
+In addition, in some patients, the acute stage of Carrion’s disease may be complicated by and increased in severity due to the presence of other infections, such as salmonellosis or malaria (i.e., intercurrent infections).
 (For more on salmonellosis, see below.
 For further information on malaria, please choose “malaria” as your search term in the Rare Disease Database.)

 In its mildest form, Carrion’s disease may not be noted until the development of characteristic skin lesions (verruga peruana).
 In such instances, it may have a gradual onset and initially be characterized by a fever that may be present for less than a week and be unrecognized as a manifestation of Carrion’s disease.